-Lyrics by Hans Christian Andersen, trans.
-HP Paul
+Lyrics by Hans Christian Andersen, translated by HP Paul

 Wintertime brings cold and warmth, snow and hearth, starkness and beauty, solitude and company, nostalgia and new traditions.
 This song celebrates the season with the sound of these contrasts: the piano begins with a few snowflakes falling and grows as the snow persists and increases, while the choir begins with a simple melody, perhaps while looking out a window in anticipation, and grows in harmony until a full picture of the season is drawn.